University of California: National laboratories

 Lick Observatory, atop Mount Hamilton in the Diablo Range.

 The UC system's ties to the labs have so far outlasted all periods of internal controversy.
 However, in 2003, the U.S. Department of Energy for the first time opened the Los Alamos National Laboratory (LANL) contract for bidding by other vendors.
 UC entered into a partnership with Bechtel Corporation, BWXT, and the Washington Group International, and together they created a private company called Los Alamos National Security, LLC (LANS).
 The only other bidder on the LANL contract was a Lockheed Martin Corporation-created company that included, among others, the University of Texas System.
 In December 2005, a seven-year contract to manage the laboratory was awarded to the Los Alamos National Security, LLC.
 On October 1, 2007, the University of California ended its direct involvement in operating the Lawrence Livermore National Laboratory.
 Management of the laboratory was taken over by Lawrence Livermore National Security, LLC, a limited liability company whose members are Bechtel National, the University of California, Babcock & Wilcox, the Washington Division of URS Corporation, Battelle Memorial Institute, and The Texas A&M University System.
 Other than UC appointing three members to the two separate boards of directors (each with eleven members) that oversee LANS and LLNS, UC now has virtually no responsibility for or direct involvement in either LANL or LLNL.
 UC policies and regulations that apply to UC campuses and the Lawrence Berkeley National Laboratory in California no longer apply to LANL and LLNL, and the LANL and LLNL directors no longer report to the UC Regents or UC Office of the President.

-Observatories
+University of California Observatories (UCO)

 Keck Observatory, atop Mauna Kea volcano on the Big Island of Hawaii.

 The University of California manages two observatories as a multi-campus research unit headquartered at UC Santa Cruz.